Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 What are soft skills?

-Soft skills are basic interpersonal, social, or people skills that allow for a positive interface between employees.
-They are non-technical skills that allow people to interact effectively with others in an organization.
+Soft skills are basic interpersonal, social, or people skills that allow employees to interact positively.
+They are non-technical skills that enable people to interact effectively with others in an organization.

 Soft skills are unique personal attributes that (largely) depend on emotional intelligence and self-awareness.
 Unlike hard skills, soft skills are transferable across roles and industries.